What is the Pop-up Art Programme?

 The Pop-up Art Programme call for applications was first piloted in the Cultural Spearhead Project.
 From autumn 2024, it is part of the city’s core cultural services.

-The spring 2025 call is open for applications from professional artists and art communities from 17 February to 13 March 2025.
+The spring 2026 call is open for applications from professional artists and art communities from 9 February to 1 March 2026.
+The application period ends on Sunday, 1 March 2026 at 23:59.

 - Cultural content for the Market Hall’s anniversary

-- Cultural content to brighten up the summer at the Market Square
+- Cultural content to brighten up the summer at the Turku Market Square

 - Cultural performances for the Mobile Library Tour